The First Question

 What if I'm not sure what service I need or think I need something not listed here?

 Send us an email!
-HYPHEN knows that writers' needs are many and varied—perhaps you need help drafting a synopsis from scratch or outlining your plot.
+HYPHEN knows that writers' needs are many and varied—perhaps you need help drafting a synopsis from scratch or sharpening your plot’s climax.
 Our offerings are a starting point, reflecting the most requested services.
 We're happy to advise you on the right service and to consider working with you in another capacity.

 What is the payment process?

 After booking your service, HYPHEN will email you an invoice, which you can pay directly using a credit card or ACH bank transfer.
 Smaller projects (query critiques, Twitter pitches, etc.) require upfront payment.
 Full manuscript critiques and edits require a 50% deposit upon booking and 50% upon completion.
-Coaching is paid on a monthly retainer.
+Coaching is billed at the end of each month.

 Do you work with a contract?